lsst-dm/dmtn-094/index.rst

 are for identity, which are similar to those issued from CILogon, and tokens whose primary use are for checking capabilities.
-Identity tokens are roughly equivalent to X.509 certificates; they include information about the user identity, including the username for the LSST account and/or the UNIX UID, and group memberships, in addition to a cryptographic signature for verifying the token integrity using public key encryption.
+Identity tokens are roughly equivalent to X.509 certificates; they include information about the user identity, including the username for the LSST account and/or and group memberships, in addition to a cryptographic signature for verifying the token integrity using public key encryption.
+Because of these similarities, they can be used in nearly all use cases covered by X.509 certificates.
+From there, the similarities end.
+Identity tokens allow encoding of much more authentication information about a subject which are useful is useful LSST system.
+More information can be found about those differences in the `Tokens vs. X .509 <#tokens-vs--X-509>`__ section.

-Capability tokens, in the LSST DM system, will minimally also include the UNIX UID and/or username for the LSST account, as well as a list of capabilities for the token.
+Capability tokens, expand in the LSST DM system, will minimally also include the UNIX UID and/or username for the LSST account, as well as a list of capabilities for the token.
 Those capabilities are listed in the ``scope`` claim of a the token.

 Approaches to Authorization
 ---------------------------